 So, oh yes, physicians.
 There is sign that is placed at the security-card reader crossing gate, that is the entrance to the parking garage meant for physicians and the Congo-reds.
 Each time I see this sign, I laugh to myself.
 It says, please make sure the crossing gate is up before passing through.
 I thought, yeah, that must be to teach us physicians who are always in a hurry, how to enter the parking garage without breaking through the bright yellow and red crossing gate that looks like a miniature railroad crossing gate arm.
 Why do I know this sign is specifically for docs?
 Well, because I have seen the gate broken in half at least a dozen times over the past decade, so yes, us hurried physicians need a dumb sign like this.
 Sometimes, when I come to the gate, I roll down my window and yell at the card reader: Open Sesame or Else!
 We are educated people, you know, about 11 or 12 years of education post high school, on average and yet we need a stupid sign like this?
 I doubt that they have signs like this for lawyers going in to their parking garages.
 That’s at least in part because the facility knows it could be sued for defamation by the suits.

-I might add that I love young nurses.
+I might add that I appreciate young nurses.
 They are very inquisitive.
 The other day I was taking care of a very bad asthmatic, spending a lot of time with her, and I ordered a drug that was used years ago in this case, that worked.
 They were befuddled.
 “What is aminophylline?
 Never heard of it!
 Are you sure, Doc?”

 “Yeah, I’m sure.
-I stayed in a Holiday Inn last night.
+I stayed in a Holiday Inn Express last night.
 Read about it in ancient medical history books.”
 I am sure they walked away and told their colleagues, “Yeah, that doc sure is ancient but seems it works.”
 Turns out, the patient appreciated it since nothing else was working.
 I smiled and realized there advantages sometimes to having a few gray hairs.
-After all, the old man Ollie taught me that in exquisite fashion that only he can.
+After all, the old man Ollie taught me that in the exquisite fashion that only he can.

 Oh, and did I mention I wrote a scene in my book Blue Shadows about the doctor’s slop line?